Takeoff to wheels down

 The French have no modern large jet engines and have already concluded they would buy a British design, as they had on the earlier subsonic Caravelle.
-The teams continue to meet through 1961, by which time it is clear that the two aircraft would be similar, despite having different range and seating arrangements.
+The teams continue to meet through 1961, by which time it is clear that the two aircraft would be similar, despite having different ranges and seating arrangements.
 A single design then emerges that differs mainly in fuel load.
 More powerful Bristol Siddeley Olympus engines also allow either design to be powered by only four engines.

 A draft treaty between Great Britain and France is signed on 29 November 1962 to proceed with the project.
 When the STAC plans are presented to the UK cabinet, a negative reaction ensues.
-The economic considerations within the proposal are considered highly questionable, especially as these are based on development costs, now estimated to be £150 million, which are considered critically, as such cost proposals tens to over-run in the industry.
+The economic considerations within the proposal are considered highly questionable, especially as these are based on development costs, now estimated to be £150 million, which are considered critically, as such cost proposals tend to over-run in the industry.

-After considerable argument, the decision to proceed is ultimately down to a unlikely political expediency.
-At this time, the UK is pressing for admission to the European Common Market, which is being controlled by Charles de Gaulle (who feels the UK's 'Special Relationship' with the US make the country an unacceptable candidate for Common Market membership).
+After considerable argument, the decision to proceed is ultimately down to unlikely political expediency.
+At this time, the UK is pressing for admission to the European Common Market, which is being controlled by Charles de Gaulle (who feels the UK's 'Special Relationship' with the US makes the country an unacceptable candidate for Common Market membership).

 The UK Cabinet concludes that signing a deal with Sud Aviation Super-Caravelle would pave the way for Common Market entry and this becomes the main deciding factor in moving ahead with the deal.

 It is this belief that had originally led the original STAC documents to be leaked to the French.
-However, De Gaulle comes to focus on what he sees as the European origin of the design, and continues to block the UK's entry into the Common Market anyway.
+However, De Gaulle comes to focus on what he sees as the European origin of the design and continues to block the UK's entry into the Common Market anyway.

-Reflecting the treaty between the British and French governments that lead to Concorde's construction, the name Concorde is selected for the project, taken from the French word 'concorde', which has an English equivalent, 'concord'.
+Reflecting the treaty between the British and French governments that lead to Concorde's construction, the name Concorde is selected for the project, taken from the French word 'Concorde', which has an English equivalent, 'concord'.
 Both words mean agreement, harmony or union.

 The name is officially changed to Concord by Harold Macmillan in response to what he sees as a slight by Charles de Gaulle to the UK's attempt to enter the European Common Market.